 The Warren-Henderson Farm Bureau® is a non-profit, membership organization working to represent farmers and serve our members.
 We are governed by a board of directors made up of farmers who are members of the Warren-Henderson Farm Bureau.
 The board consists of between 12 - 16 directors.
 All directors are elected by the membership at-large, except for the Chairs of the Women's and Young Leader Committees.
 Our Women’s Committee chair and Young Leaders’ Committee chair also have seats on the board.

 BOARD OF DIRECTORS

 Directors serve two-year terms and are elected at the Warren-Henderson Farm Bureau Annual Meeting in June of every year.
 Directors may serve (5) two-year terms.
-Directors must be farmer members and may represent the district in which they either live or farm.
+Directors must be voting members; positions are at-large.

 Women's/Ag-The-Classroom/Women's Chairperson:Sue Campbell - Monmouth